VictoKu1/Weighted_Directed_Graph_With_Live_Client-Server_Communication_And_GUI/README.md

-# OOP Course Exercise 2.
+# OOP Course Exercise 2: Weighted Directed Graph Implemenation With Shortest Path Algorithm On A Live Changing Graph Implementation.
 The following project represents a pseudo-AI for a vehicle routing problem.
 The project is built from two parts :